WHO WE ARE

 Sebasticook Regional Land Trust (SRLT) was formed in 2004 as the Friends of Unity Wetlands, a group of committed and energetic volunteers with great vision and the beginnings of a plan for how to get there.
 More than 3,600 acres later, the vision has become reality.
 The original vision – to conserve a wild and working landscape brimming with economic and ecological value – continues to be our driving force.
 Our programs are focused on land conservation, habitat restoration and public education.

 This award-winning video produced by Unity College graduate Allison Perna wonderfully captures the spirit and feeling of the Sebasticook River Watershed

 WHAT WE DO

 Sebasticook Regional Land Trust is a membership-supported conservation association working to conserve and restore the lands and waters of the Sebasticook River Watershed in Central Maine.
-Our program areas include land conservation, habitat restoration and environmental education.
+We focus on land conservation, habitat restoration and environmental education.

 Some of these lands (approx. 1800 acres) remain in private ownership, forever conserved through a legal tool called a conservation easement.
 Other lands (approx. 2200 acres) are now owned by the SRLT; these Community Lands are managed for public recreation, wildlife, forestry and agriculture.